DefectDojo/django-DefectDojo/docs/content/en/connecting_your_tools/external_tools.md

 1. Use the DefectDojo UI to download the appropriate binary for your operating system from the platform.

 2. Locate “External Tools” from your User Profile menu:

 ![image](images/external-tools.png)

 3. Extract the downloaded archive within a directory of your choice.
 Optional: Add the directory containing the extracted binary to your system's $PATH for repeat access.

+**Note that Macintosh users may be blocked from running Dojo-CLI or Universal Importer as they are apps from an unidentified developer.
+See [Apple Support](https://support.apple.com/en-ca/guide/mac-help/mh40616/mac) for instructions on how to override the block from Apple.**

 ## Configuration
 The Universal Importer can be configured using flags, environment variables, or a configuration file.
 The most important configuration is the API token, which must be set as an environment variable:

 1. Add your API key to your environment variables.
-You can retrieve your API key from: https://YOUR_INSTANCE.cloud.defectdojo.com/api/key-v2
+You can retrieve your API key from: `https://YOUR_INSTANCE.cloud.defectdojo.com/api/key-v2`

 or